 There is a vast choice of walks in the Forest Of Dean, ranging from Sunday afternoon strolls, circular pub walks to long-distance adventure hikes.
-Some key walking areas include the Wye Valley AONB, Cannop Ponds and Mallards Pike.
-There are many other routes through the woods and Ordinance Survey is a great place to start to plan a route.
+Some key walking areas include the Wye Valley AONB, Cannop Ponds, and Mallards Pike.
+There are many other routes through the woods, however Ordnance Survey or Komoot is a great place to plan a route.

-Some of the Forest of Dean and Wye valley walking guides and journals by @aboutglos.
+Some Forest of Dean and Wye valley walking guides and journals by @aboutglos.
 I have enjoyed the walks listed here.

 A long day hike starting in Coleford and heading through the hills towards the quaint village of Newland.
-From there you pass through woodland and head downhill in the valley towards Redbook.
+From there, you pass through woodland and head downhill in the valley towards Redbrook.
 Redbrook is an ideal refreshment stop with 2 pubs joined by a viaduct that crosses the River Wye and England/Wales border.
-From there the route takes you alongside the riverbanks through pretty meadows to the small city of Monmouth.
+From there, the route takes you alongside the riverbanks through pretty meadows to the small city of Monmouth.

-A downhill walk starting at the top of Ruardean Hill and descending through woods to the pluds.
+A downhill walk starting at the top of Ruardean Hill and descending through woods to The Pludds.
 The route then proceeds via country lanes to the River Wye at Lydbrook.
 The river at Lydbrook is a rather picturesque and lovely place to sit after a hike.

-The walk from Joys green to Symonds Yat was chosen as it is the closest stop I could find to the River Wye in Lydbrook that was a direct service.
+I chose the walk from Joy’s green to Symonds Yat as it is the closest bus stop I could find to the River Wye in Lydbrook that was a direct service.
 The Bus is the number 23 from Gloucester.

 A walk from the fishing pond near to Plump Hill above Mitcheldean.
-This walk takes you through some great woodland and has great views over the village and local quarry.
+This walk takes you through some great woodland and has magnificent views over the village and local quarry.